The Anti-Hereditarian Shell Game: Blank Slate Addiction & GWAS Confusion

 Public-facing messaging consistently relies on 3 repeatable talking points because they are persuasive — not because they’re accurate.

-1. Humans are 99.9% the Same
+1. Humans are 99.9% the Same (Psychological trickery)

-This is a statistical truth leveraged dishonestly to plant the idea that we are all so similar that there are basically zero differences of significance… and you are racist, xenophobic, a Hitlerian eugenicist or whatever if you even think about this.
+This is a statistical truth leveraged dishonestly to plant the idea that we are all so similar that there are basically zero genetic differences of significance… and you are racist, xenophobic, a Hitlerian eugenicist or whatever if you even think about this.

-People of different races, ethnicities, etc. are extremely similar.
-Me and you are 99.9% similar at the base-pair level to Elon Musk, Adolf Hitler, criminal warlords, super geniuses, people with intellectual disabilities, etc.
+You and I are 99.9% similar at the base-pair level to Elon Musk, Adolf Hitler, criminal warlords, super geniuses, people with intellectual disabilities, etc.

 This is just a really fucking stupid way to think.

-They can’t resist the urge to repeatedly spam: “We ArE 99.9% tHe SaMe!!!”
+Yet anti-hereditarians can’t resist the urge to repeatedly spam: “We ArE 99.9% tHe SaMe!!!”

-The psychological trick: “99.9% the same” is usually a base-pair (single-letter) talking point — and it’s framed to make the public feel like differences must be trivial.
+This is a base-pair (single-letter) talking point framed to make the general public feel like the differences are objectively trivial.
+Yet a simple “0.1%” slice is still millions of base pairs.
+(R)

 And when you include other kinds of variation (not just single-letter swaps), NHGRI notes that any two people’s genomes are closer to ~99.6% identical and ~0.4% different on average.
 (R)